SoWaF: Shuffling of Weights and Feature Maps: A Novel Hardware Intrinsic Attack (HIA) on Convolutional Neural Network (CNN): SoWaF Attack Methodology

 \subsection{Offline Pre-processing: Trigger Design}

-During the functional verification stage, the hardware validation dataset can be used by the attacker to access the respective CNN layer's output feature maps for all the dataset.
-As illustrated in Fig. \ref{offline}, the attacker assess the statistical properties of the output feature maps to set up a trigger.
+During the functional verification stage the hardware validation dataset can be used by the attacker to access the respective CNN layer's output feature maps for all the dataset.
+As illustrated in Fig. \ref{offline}, the attacker assess the statistical properties of the output feature maps to setup a trigger.

 In this work, to design the trigger we randomly choose an index ($O^w_{n,m}$, where $w$ is the layer, tuple ($n,m$) represents the rows and columns of the index) of one of the randomly chosen channels of the output feature map of a targeted layer as shown in line 1 of Algorithm \ref{alg:MYALG}.
-During verification, the attacker may monitor the values ($X$ or $Y$ or $Z$) as shown in Fig. \ref{offline} of the randomly selected index ($O^w_{n,m}$) against the validation dataset to obtain the range of values (RoV) (where $[a_w, b_w]$ represent the minimum and maximum value of RoV respectively) that are likely to occur at a particular index.
-This serves as a sample space to estimate RoV that occurs less often on the chosen index as shown in line 3 - 5 of Algorithm \ref{alg:MYALG}.
+During verification, the attacker may monitor the the values ($X$ or $Y$ or $Z$) as shown in Fig. \ref{offline} of the randomly selected index ($O^w_{n,m}$) against the validation dataset to obtain the range of values (RoV) (where $[a_w, b_w]$ represent the minimum and maximum value of RoV respectively) that are likely to occur at a particular index.
+This serves as a sample space to estimate RoV that occur less often on the chosen index as shown in line 3 - 5 of Algorithm \ref{alg:MYALG}.
 From the Aggregated index outputs ($\{O^{w^0}_{n,m}, ...
 O^{w^P}_{n,m}\}$, where $0, ...
 P$ represent each data instance in the validation dataset), as shown in Fig. \ref{offline}, of a chosen index, we select a RoV whose number of occurrence in the validation dataset satisfy a chosen threshold $(T(O^w_{n,m}) \rightarrow c([a_w, b_w]) = M)$ as shown in Line 6 - 10 of Algorithm \ref{alg:MYALG}.
-The selected RoV ($[a_w, b_w]$) for a given CNN layer serves as the trigger for the HIA.
+The selected RoV ($[a_w, b_w]$) for a given CNN layer serve as the trigger for the HIA.
 This offline pre-processing algorithm, Algorithm \ref{alg:MYALG}, enables the proposed attack to assess the RoV and to select a stealthy trigger while processing an image.